Jason De León: Undocumented Migration Project (UMP) and Hostile Terrain 94 (HT94)

 As executive director of the long-term Undocumented Migration Project (UMP) Inc., a 501(c)(3) that began in 2009, De León uses fieldwork to "collect, catalogue, and interpret nearly 10,000 objects left in the desert by migrants making the treacherous, undocumented border crossing from Mexico into the United States" and says these objects become artifacts.

-The UMP project has focused on the last 20 years, but broadened more recently in 2020 to include longer histories of migration, labor, and environmental changes centered on Arizona, which is a main area of undocumented crossings from Mexico; they will conduct interviews and collect oral histories.
+Between 2009 and 2015, the UMP's work focused on the Sonoran Desert of Arizona.
+From 2015-2024 the project focused on the role of human smugglers moving migrants across the length of Mexico.
+In recent years the UMP has expanded to focus on European migration and on outreach with young people in migrant sending communities in Mexico.

 From 2013 to 2017, De León co-curated an exhibition of artifacts and other materials collected by the Undocumented Migration Project in a show called State of Exception that was featured in multiple locations including the Museum of Contemporary Art Detroit and the New School in New York City.

-As part of UMP, De León directs Hostile Terrain 94 (HT94), a participatory art project resulting in an exhibition of 4,200+ handwritten toe tags that represent migrants who have died trying to cross the Sonoran Desert of Arizona between the mid-1990s and 2024.
+As part of UMP, De León directs Hostile Terrain 94 (HT94), a participatory art project resulting in an exhibition of 5,200+ handwritten toe tags that represent migrants who have died trying to cross the Sonoran Desert of Arizona between the mid-1990s and 2025.
 These tags are geolocated on a wall map of the desert showing the exact locations where remains were found.
 HT94 has been shown in the US and around the world, debuting a virtual exhibition on July 17, 2020.
-This ongoing exhibition has been installed in over 100 locations around the globe including various locations in the United States, as well as Mexico, Germany, Switzerland, the Netherlands, Denmark, Ireland, and beyond.
+This ongoing exhibition has been installed in over 150 locations around the globe including various locations in the United States, as well as Mexico, Germany, Switzerland, the Netherlands, Denmark, Ireland, and beyond.